 |Learn more about the process of renting and buying property in Canada by downloading the Housing Guide by Arrive.
 Whether you’re looking to find temporary accommodation for your first few weeks or if you’re looking for a more permanent, long-term option, this guide will provide resources, tips, and advice to ensure you are making the right decisions on housing for you and your family.|

-How to find accommodation in Canada as a newcomer
+How to find your first rental in Canada as a newcomer

 Step 1: Decide your approach on finding a rental – self-search versus realtor